 This type of "practice" is also called – a waste of time!
 It is time wasted because I didn’t have a purpose for which I was practicing.
 Purpose creates direction.
 Direction is fundamental because it provides the quickest way to the destination.
 Essentially, no direction means no destination.

 Only you can define this.
-It will be different for everyone, but imperative nonetheless.
+It will be different for everyone, but imperative, nonetheless.
 If you truly want to make the most out of your practice you need a narrow, defined focus as to what you’re working towards and WHY!

 I can’t express to you how effective and transformative this one idea will be in increasing your growth and progress.
-In this world, full of information (aka distraction), it very easy to lose your direction.
+In this world, full of information (aka distraction), it is extremely easy to lose your direction.
 However, with a stronger sense of purpose and direction, all of that “information” will be powerless in taking you off your path.
 I’ve experienced this multiple times by myself and with others.

 As an anecdote, let me share this “purpose-driven” experience I had with Paul Gilbert when I recorded his “Silence Followed by a Deafening Roar” album .

-After we spent the better part of a year touring with G3 and our own respective tours in Europe, Japan and South America we started working on his next record.
-Paul had a specific idea of what he wanted this album to be and it was great fun to be involved in the creation of it.
+After we spent the better part of a year touring with G3 and our own respective tours in Europe, Japan, and South America we started working on his next record.
+Paul had a specific idea of what he wanted this album to be, and it was great fun to be involved in the creation of it.

-The result, in my opinion, was Paul’s best “instrumental” album to date.
-The songs, the performances and just the overall vibe of the record is strong, consistent, focused and purpose-driven.
+The result was, in my opinion, Paul’s best “instrumental” album to date.
+The songs, the performances and just the overall vibe of the record is strong, consistent, focused and purpose driven.

 This is “Eudaimonia Overture” – one of my favorite songs from that record.
 The non-repeating sections, the uplifting melodies and the crazy classical section at the end always made playing this song a fulfilling experience.